-6.32 It is recommended that PM^{2.5} is used to assess the impact of combustion sources (including road traffic) rather than PM10, as the AQAL25 is much lower on the basis of the air quality objective and EU limit values.
+6.33 It is recommended that $PM{2.5}$ is used to assess the impact of combustion sources (including road traffic) rather than PM{10} .
+The AQAL33 for $PM{2.5}$ is much lower on the basis of the air quality objective and EU limit value and this therefore represents a more conservative approach.
 Most particulate matter from combustion processes occurs in the smaller size fraction.
-If, however, PM10 is assessed, then Table 6.1 should be applied assuming that in England and Wales 35 days greater than 50 μ g/m3 is equivalent to an annual mean of 31.5 μ g/m3,
+If, however, PM{10} is assessed, then Table 6.3 should be applied using the limit value of 40 μg/m3 as an annual mean, or alternatively a derived value for the annual mean based on exceeding 50 μg/m3 for more than 35 days in a year (the equation in LAQM.TGO9 shows an annual mean of 32 μg/m3 equating to 35 days at or above 50 μg/m3).

-6.33 The number of significant figures to which concentrations should be reported should reflect the accuracy associated with predicted changes and the knowledge of background concentrations.
+6.34 The number of significant figures to which concentrations should be reported should reflect the accuracy associated with predicted changes and the knowledge of background concentrations.
 This is ultimately a compromise between reducing the number in recognition of the uncertainty associated with air quality calculations and the need to contribute to the decision making process by being able to demonstrate a small but widespread change, if one exists.
-Three significant figures may be appropriate, e.g. 0.403, 4.03, or 40.3 etc..
-There may be occasions, however, when it is better to present results to two significant figures, depending on professional judgement regarding the accuracy of the data26.
+Three significant figures may be appropriate, e.g. 0.403, 4.03, or 40.3 etc. There may be occasions, however, when it is better to present results to two significant figures, depending on professional judgement regarding the accuracy of the data34.
 Any rounding of the data should only be applied after any calculations have been completed.

-6.34 For most road transport related emissions, and diffuse emissions associated with development, long term average concentrations are the most useful for evaluating the severity of impacts.
-For any point source, some consideration must also be given to the impacts resulting from short term, peak concentrations of those pollutants that can affect health through inhalation, e.g. sulphur dioxide.
-The Environment Agency uses a threshold criterion of 10% of the AQAL as a screening criterion.
-This is a reasonable value to take and this guidance also adopts this as a basis for defining an impact that is imperceptible in magnitude.
+6.35 For most road transport related emissions, and diffuse emissions associated with development, long term average concentrations are the most useful for evaluating the severity of impacts.
+For any point source, some consideration must also be given to the impacts resulting from short term, peak concentrations of those pollutants that can affect health through inhalation.
+The Environment Agency uses a threshold criterion of 10% of the short term AQAL as a screening criterion for the maximum short term impact.
+This is a reasonable value to take and this guidance also adopts this as a basis for defining an impact that is sufficiently small in magnitude to be regarded as having an insignificant effect.
 Background concentrations are less important in determining the severity of impact for short term concentrations, not least because the peak concentrations attributable to the source and the background are not additive.

-6.35 Short term concentrations in this context are those averaged over periods of an hour or less.
-These are exposures that would be regarded as acute and will occur as a plume from an elevated source affects airborne concentrations experienced by a receptor.
+6.36 Short term concentrations in this context are those averaged over periods of an hour or less.
+These are exposures that would be regarded as acute and will occur when a plume from an elevated source affects airborne concentrations experienced by a receptor over an hour or less.